AVertikova/2Q/README.md

 # 2Q

-An app for the 2Ku theatre
+An app for 2Ku theatre (Vladimir Zakharov's Theatre of Living Puppets).

 In progress.